ibrahimsabouh/News-Sentiment-Analysis/README.md

 This will:
 - Load and preprocess the dataset
-- Build a BiLSTM neural network
-- Train the model
+- Build and Train the neural network model
 - Save the model and tokenizer

 ## Docker Image